Get In Touch

 • Air Pressure: In USP 800 cleanrooms, air pressure differentials are very important.
 In general, positive pressure is used in buffer rooms, while negative pressure is used in containment areas.
 Negative pressure ensures that hazardous particles do not escape.

-• Exterior Exhaust: In many cases, air must be exhausted outside and without recirculation.
+• Exterior Exhaust: In many cases, air must be exhausted outside without recirculation.

 Clean room by Allied Cleanrooms - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8, cGMP cleanroom manufacturing, soft wall cleanrooms FED-STD-209E and ISO 14644-1, control contamination